There’s one thing about writing a fashion blog I have found to be most difficult. That is the pictures part.

 Here’s the story behind the following pictures for example.

 My last 3 posts have essentially been the exact same outfit.
 Black jeans, white t-shirt and a variation on the jacket and or accessories.
-The good news here being, you don’t need many cloths to create different looks; invest in basics and you’ll get a lot of wear out of them.
+The good news here being, you don’t need many clothes to create different looks; invest in basics and you’ll get a lot of wear out of them.

 But when I do these shoots, I’m outside with nowhere to change.
 I have a limited amount of time and you can only carry so much clothing at once.
 I met a friend in Richmond to take these photos.
 I had 2 big bags with me.
 One, a canvas bag from the Salvation Army and on the sides it reads “I love the Salvos!”.
 I probably looked more like a homeless bag lady than a “fashion blogger” while we searched for places to shoot.
 This day was also particularly cold, so changing full outfits outside wasn’t ideal.
 I learned after the first time we did this, it requires far more planning than I ever expected.

-Some outfits are great in theory and awful on camera, where as others are awful in person and shoot amazingly well.
+Some outfits are great in theory and awful on camera, whereas others are awful in person and shoot amazingly well.
 These shoots have been a lot of trial and error, awkward poses, lots of laughs, questions and constant changes, but I love these days and always leave having learned something more.